-This is just Part One because I am still writing the last two days of Ghana and I figured I would at least send this first part, since it’s already pretty long.
+This is just Part One because I am still writing the last two days of Ghana and I figured I would at least send this first part since it’s already pretty long.
 Enjoy!

 For those of you wondering, TIA = This Is Africa.
-It is from the movie, Blood Diamond, and has been used on this trip in accordance with crazy situations, funny situations, ones that we have absolute no control over, and just ridiculous stuff… 🙂 good times
+It is from the movie, Blood Diamond, and has been used on this trip in accordance with crazy situations, funny situations, ones that we have absolutely no control over, and just ridiculous stuff… 🙂 good times

 Anyways, Ghana was amazing.
 Favorite country so far, for sure! 🙂